Portfolio homepage with featured projects section

 Technical Highlights

-portfolio-order.jsoncontrols display priority and featured badges without touching code - Image domain security:
+• Order override config: portfolio-order.json controls display priority and featured badges without touching code

 Results